thompsonNFT/thompsonNFT/README.md

 ### Hi there 👋

+- Working on a collection called: //Nocturnal Abstracts
+- Currently learning at Alchemy

 <!--
 **thompsonNFT/thompsonNFT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.